webdriverio-community/wdio-electron-service/docs/development.md

 ### Publish a Pre-Release

-To publish a pre-release, also referred to as a test release, run the workflow with the **NPM Tag** `next`.
+To publish a pre-release, also referred to as a test release, run the [pre-release workflow](https://github.com/webdriverio-community/wdio-electron-service/actions/workflows/pre-release.yml) with the **NPM Tag** `next`.
 This will:

 - Create a Git tag with the `-next.0` suffix
 - Create a GitHub Pre-Release